 Vical common stock currently is listed on Nasdaq under the symbol "VICL."
-Vical has agreed to use commercially reasonable efforts to (i) prepare and submit to Nasdaq a notification form for the listing of the shares of Vical common stock to be issued to Brickell stockholders pursuant to the Contemplated Transactions, (iii) effect the Reverse Split subject to stockholder approval and (iii) the extent required by Nasdaq Marketplace Rule 5110, file an initial listing application for the combined company on Nasdaq and to cause such listing application to be approved for listing.
+Vical has agreed to use commercially reasonable efforts to (i) prepare and submit to Nasdaq a notification form for the listing of the shares of Vical common stock to be issued to Brickell stockholders pursuant to the Contemplated Transactions, (iii) effect the Reverse Split subject to stockholder approval and (iii) the extent required by Nasdaq Marketplace Rule 5110, file the Nasdaq Listing Application and to cause such listing application to be approved for listing.